kindspells/astro-shield/README.md

 ## Introduction

-This library will help you to compute the subresource integrity hashes for your _inline_ JS scripts and CSS stylesheets.
+This library will help you to compute the subresource integrity hashes for your JS scripts and CSS stylesheets.

 It works by installing an Astro hook that runs once the build step is done.
 This hook performs 3 steps:
-1. Computes the Subresource Integrity hashes for your inline scripts and inline styles.
+1. Computes the Subresource Integrity hashes for your scripts and styles.
 2. Modifies the generated HTML to include the integrity hashes.
 3. In case you specified a filepath for your SRI hashes module, it will generate (or update) a module that exports the associated SRI hashes, so you can use